What is Web3.0? Features, Design, Skills, NFTs

 Difference between Web 2 and Web 3, NFTs

-What are some key design principles for creating a Web3.0 system?
+Key design principles for creating a Web3.0 system

 • Decentralization: Web applications are typically designed as centralized systems, with a central server that stores all the data and application logic.
 However, in a Web3 system, there is no central server; instead, the data and application logic are distributed across a network of nodes.
 This decentralization enables greater security and resilience, as there is no single point of failure.
 Decentralization can be achieved using a variety of Blockchain protocols such as IPFS, Filecoin, and Ethereum.